Dialogflow is the natural language understanding platform of Google. You can use it to create omnichannel chatbots.

 Dialogflow can also extract specific information from a sentence.
 These are known as Entities.
 For example, if you say “Can I order a veggie pizza”, Dialogflow can understand that “veggie” is the flavour of the pizza.

-How to Create a Dialogflow Chatbot: the Interface
+How to Create a Dialogflow Chatbot

 Dialogflow has two types of editions: